Visibility Extension via Reflection

 In fact, the edge is equivalent to $\overline{tS_{i}rS_{i}}$.
-We denote this edge as the \emph{``second-reflecting-edge"}.
+We denote this edge as the \emph{``second-reflecting edge"}.
 Every green area includes a part of this edge ($\seg{ax}$).
 The segment $\seg{ax}$ is not directly visible to $q$.
-A triangular spike is entirely reflected-visible to both its corresponding main-reflecting-edge and the second-reflecting-edge.
+A triangular spike is entirely reflected visible to both its corresponding main-reflecting edge and the second-reflecting edge.

-Consider two reflections, $q$ can see a triangular spike through the $\seg{rd}$-edge (the bottom edge of the main rectangle in \autoref{fig:atleast}) and its corresponding second-reflecting-edge in a double triangular gadget.
-Therefore, considering more than one reflections, $q$ can see a triangular spike either by a main-reflecting-edge, or a second-reflecting-edge.
+Consider two reflections, $q$ can see a triangular spike through the $\seg{rd}$-edge (the bottom edge of the main rectangle in Figure~\ref{fig:atleast}) and its corresponding second-reflecting edge in a double triangular gadget.
+Therefore, considering more than one reflections, $q$ can see a triangular spike either by a main-reflecting edge, or a second-reflecting edge.

-Now, we can use a reduction similar to the one used in the single reflection case (in the proof of Lemma~\ref{single.dif.lemma}), except that here we need to count on both the main-reflecting-edge and the second-reflecting-edge.
-Considering a solution, if either one of these reflecting-edges is selected, then we need to choose the corresponding value of $\InSS$.
+Now, we can use a reduction similar to the one used in the single reflection case (in the proof of Lemma~\ref{single.dif.lemma}), except that here we need to count on both the main-reflecting edge and the second-reflecting edge.
+Considering a solution, if either one of these reflecting edges is selected, then we need to choose the corresponding value of $\InSS$.